Social attacks as a pattern have continued to increase since 2017, with Business Email Compromise (BEC) breaches doubling again since last year

 The DBIR highlights the misconfigured clouds and vulnerabilities in web applications, increased DOS, and web server downtime.
 An unexpected increase in privilege misuse was up 98%, and cyber espionage is up 66%.

-In your estimation what makes your organization the least prepared if a cyber-attack occured?
+In your estimation, what makes your organization the least prepared if a cyber-attack occurred?

-- Not having enough knowledge and updates of top vulnerabilities
+- Not having enough knowledge and updates on top vulnerabilities

 - Less in-house expertise to launch a remedy against cyberattacks